rcarrata/rcarrata.github.io/_posts/2023-01-12-ocp4-azure-ipi-private-3.md

 [![](/images/azureipi14.png "azureipi14.png")]({{site.url}}/images/azureipi14.png)

-as you can check the SOCKSv5 needs to be enabled, we used the port 9000.
+As you can see, SOCKSv5 needs to be enabled; we used port 9000.

 And then the most important check is the "Proxy DNS when using SOCKSv5" option.
 This option will redirect and resolve all the requests from our browser through the Proxy socks SSH tunnel, reaching the Azure DNS private records, and then resolving our OpenShift Console.